 About Photodynamic Therapy

 Elevate Medical Spa and Cosmetic Surgery in Dallas, TX is proud to offer photodynamic therapy to area men and women.
 This innovative dermatology treatment specifically targets and destroys precancerous skin damage.
 It combines the application of topical medication followed by exposure to a special blue or red light source.
 The medication is first applied and allowed to be absorbed by precancerous cells, then activated by the light to destroy sun damage.
-If you are interested in learning more, call our Dallas office to schedule a private consultation with one of our board-certified plastic surgeons, Drs.
-Thornwell Parker and Kevin Hanz.
+If you are interested in learning more, call our Dallas office to schedule a private consultation with our board-certified plastic surgeon, Dr. Thornwell Parker.

 "All the staff was very professional."- Anonymous / Healthgrades / Oct 12, 2017

 "UPDATE!!!!
 I got a chemical peel last week to treat the pigmentation.
 My first ever!
 Not going to lie, it was painful (worth it) and I wanted to stop.
 But Felicia was so patient with me!
 She was a cheerleader throughout and kept my mind off of the burning sensation.I was in and out of the office in about 30 minutes, by the next day, peeling had started around my mouth.
 In 5 days flat, my face was completely cleared and so, so fresh!They're calling me baby face at the office and I don't mind it one bit!"- R.B. / Yelp / May 03, 2018